immcantation/tigger/docs/topics/inferGenotype.md

 belonging to all groups.
-If `novel` is provided, all sequences that are assigned to the same starting allele as any novel germline allele will have the novel germline allele appended to their assignent prior to searching for unmutated sequences.
+If `novel` is provided, all sequences that are assigned to the same starting allele as any novel germline allele will have the novel germline allele appended to their assignment prior to searching for unmutated sequences.

 Note